johnlewissims/simple-youtube-transcriber/README.md

 npm install
 ```

 Rename .example.env to .env and update WATSON_URL and WATSON_API_KEY to your Watson url and apikey.
+If you want to use a different model (for a language other than english), replace the MODEL variable as well.
+By default this project uses en-US_BroadbandModel.

 ## Usage